IC@Nd is a problem-orientated survival guide based on a ‘keep it simple and safe’, and ‘what do I do right now?’ approach to intensive care.

-IC@Nd app is an introductory handbook of Intensive / Critical care medicine for clinical staff new to the exciting world of critical care medicine.
-The primary purposes are education and guidance for medical and nursing staff who have limited experience in the specialty of critical care medicine.
+It is an introductory handbook of intensive or critical care medicine for clinical staff new to the exciting world of critical care medicine.
+IC@Nd includes 270 pages and upgrades are free.
+The primary purposes are education and guidance of medical and nursing staff who have limited experience in the specialty of intensive / critical care medicine.

-The guidelines in IC@Nd have been developed, trialled, and revised over several years by the medical and nursing Intensive Care staff at The Northern Hospital (Melbourne, Australia).
+The guidelines in IC@Nd have been developed, trialled, and revised over several years by the medical and nursing staff at Northern Health and Eastern Health (Melbourne, Australia).
 They are guidelines, nothing more.

 Our motto is: soins intensifs sans frontieres (critical care without borders).
 The knowledge and skills of critical care are not limited by geography or speciality or experience.
 They can be learned by all and ported to other areas of acute health care with the intention of preventing and treating serious illness before it becomes irreversible.

 1. Being part of the ICU Ward Round: examining patients, communicating, simple guidelines for routine care.

 2. Responding to medical emergencies: cardiac arrest, major trauma, ward medical emergencies, various acute problems in complex ICU patients.

 3. Responding to common ICU problems such as fever, hypotension, hypoxia, hypercapnia, hypokalaemia, delirium.

 4. Responding to complications arising from mechanical ventilation, tracheostomy, nutrition, procedures.